Noncommutative mirror symmetry for punctured surfaces: Rectified quivers and gentle categories

-Instead of associating to this dimer its Jacobi category, we will look at a different category.
-The \emph{gentle category of a rectified dimer} is the quotient of the path category by the ideal generated by relations of the form $\alpha\beta$ where $\alpha$ and $\beta$ are consecutive arrows of a positive cycle.
+Instead of associating to this rectified quiver a Jacobi category, we will look at a different category.
+The \emph{gentle category of a rectified quiver} is the quotient of the path category by the ideal generated by relations of the form $\beta_i\beta_{i+1}$ where $\beta=\beta_1\dots \beta_l$ is a positive cycle (the index $i$ should be interpreted mod $l$)

-\begin{remark} The gentle category of a rectified dimer is a generalization of the gentle algebra of a triangulation which was introduced by Assem, Br\"ustle, Plamondon and Charbonneau-Jodoin in \cite{plamondon}.
+\begin{remark} The gentle category of a rectified dimer is a generalization of the gentle algebra of a triangulation which was introduced by Assem, Br\"ustle, Charbonneau-Jodoin and Plamondon in \cite{plamondon}.
 If the original quiver that splits the surface comes from a triangulation, these two algebras coincide.
 One can easily check that $\cQA(\rect \qpol)$ is a gentle algebra in the sense of \cite{plamondon} and \cite{gentleassem}. \end{remark}

-We end this section with a lemma on the structure of $\cQA(\rect\qpol)$ that will be useful later on. \begin{lemma} If $v,w$ are two vertices in the rectified dimer $\rect\qpol$ then
+\begin{remark} If we consider $\rect\qpol$ as a quiver embedded in $S$, it is again clear from the definition that the gentle category construction is compatible with covers because the positive cycles in the cover are precisely the lifts of positive cycles.

+Sometimes it makes more sense to look at $\rect\qpol$ as a quiver embedded in the punctured surface $S\setminus \qpol_0$ instead of $S$.
+In this case it is also clear that the construction of the gentle algebra is compatible with punctured covers. \end{remark}

-Moreover all negative cycles have even degree. \end{lemma} \begin{proof} Any nonzero nontrivial path can only be extended in one way to a nonzero path that is one arrow longer: one must add the arrow that sits in the same negative cycle as the last arrow.
-So, if $p$ is a nonzero path then all its arrows must be contained in one negative cycle.
-This implies the statement above.
+\begin{lemma} The subpaths of powers of negative cycles in $\rect \qpol$ form a basis for $\cQA(\rect \qpol)$. \end{lemma} \begin{proof} Because of the nature of the defining relations of $\cQA(\rect \qpol)$, the set of all nonzero paths forms a basis.
+Any nonzero nontrivial path in $\rect \qpol$ can only be extended in one way to a nonzero path that is one arrow longer: one must add the arrow that sits in the same negative cycle as the last arrow.
+So, if $\rho$ is a nonzero path it must be a subpath of a power of a negative cycle. \end{proof}

-The degree of a negative cycle is even because if on changes the direction in one of the arrows in the orginal dimer, the degree of the cycle doesn't change (2 rectified arrows change degree).
-If all original arrows arrive in the original vertex representing the negative cycle then all rectified arrows in this cycle have zero degree. \end{proof}
+We end this section with a property of rectified quivers that will be important in appendix \ref{appendix}. \begin{definition} We will call a rectified quiver \emph{well-behaved} if every arrow that connects two vertices of a positive boundary cycle is an arrow of that boundary cycle. \end{definition} The main idea behind this notion is that for well-behaved quivers certain calculations become easier and we can cover non-well-behaved quivers by well-behaved ones, do the calculations in the cover and project them down.